 - Inside Out and Back Again by Thanhha Lai

 - Hand Lettering Ledger by Mary Kate McDevitt

 These books are my go-tos when I’m bored or pumped up for something creative to do.
 In the past, I’ve tried lettering with a little poetry to make my hands and words effectively harmonic, rather than have mathematical formulas dump on them while I’m at school.
 I usually do better when I find inspiration from one of these books.

 And that’s it!
 The book pile tour is done!

 Some books, however, were not part of the tour because I lent them to my friends, who I encourage to read by recommending good titles I have personally read.
 (And I usually threaten them whenever they make a slight tear or crease on my books because why would you do that?!
 I will come for you at 3 a.m.
 Bwahaha!
 Kidding.)

 I’ve also sold my other books because they, in my opinion, lack the quality I want from the books I keep.
 Lastly, some books are still on their way to our mail and will be on the process of being resealed once more.
 What can I say?
 I just love them to the point of having an OCD.

 Post Script: The Book Challenge

-Following International Women’s Day, or what we say in an unbiased celebration here on Bookbed, aka #WomenWeMen month, I challenged myself to read something not so natural for me.
+Following International Women’s Day, I challenged myself to read something not so natural for me.
 It may not be directly targeted towards women, but still, it’s a go for a woman lead.
 So this month, I am trying Stargirl by Jerry Spinelli.
 Wait for my verdict on this one! ☁